minikin/presence-rs/README.md

 - **Database operations** where you need to differentiate between "not provided" and "set to NULL"

-## License

-This project is dual-licensed under MIT OR Apache-2.0.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.